-- 7.1 Before applying this policy, the below process should be followed: - 7.1.1 If a member of staff suspects the Managing unreasonable behaviour of those raising concerns or complaints policy has been breached they should inform their Headteacher or a member of the Senior Executive who will review the behaviour against the definition of unreasonable behaviour outlined in Appendix1 of this policy. - 7.1.2 Where it is confirmed that unreasonable behaviour has occurred, schools or the Trust should put in place temporary restrictions to ensure the safety and wellbeing of staff and students.
-These restrictions could include: - limiting communication routes with school and/ or Trust - ceasing communications with members of the school and/or Trust community directly, and communicating through a representative only - ceasing communications about a particular issue or question that have already been responded to or answered - banning from school site
+- 7.1 Before applying this policy, the following process should be followed: - 7.1.1 If a member of staff suspects the Managing Unreasonable Behaviour Policy has been breached, they should inform their Headteacher or a member of the Senior Executive who will review the behaviour against the definition of unreasonable behaviour outlined in Appendix 1 of this policy. - 7.1.2 Where it is confirmed that unreasonable behaviour has occurred, schools or the Trust should put in place temporary restrictions to ensure the safety and wellbeing of staff and students.
+These restrictions could include: - limiting communication routes with school and/ or Trust - ceasing communications with members of the school and/or Trust community directly and communicating through a representative only.
+Please note, while communication restrictions are in place any emails sent to the Trust or its schools will be automatically redirected to our LTD communications inbox which is monitored by a small number of trained staff. - ceasing communications about a particular issue or question that have already been responded to or answered. - banning from school site